wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ## 🤖 Creating the Model, Loss, and Optimizer

-In this tutorial we will be training a `SegResNet` model based on the paper [3D MRI brain tumor segmentation using autoencoder regularization](https://arxiv.org/pdf/1810.11654.pdf).
-We create the `SegResNet` model that comes implemented as a PyTorch Module as part of the `monai.networks` API.
-We also create our optimizer and learning rate scheduler.
+This tutorial crates a `SegResNet` model based on the paper [3D MRI brain tumor segmentation using auto-encoder regularization](https://arxiv.org/pdf/1810.11654.pdf).
+The `SegResNet` model that comes implemented as a PyTorch Module as part of the `monai.networks` API as well as an optimizer and learning rate scheduler.

 ```python
 device = torch.device("cuda:0")